CAASPP Update, Issue 198California Assessment of Student Performance and Progress (CAASPP) e-mail update, March 22, 2017.

 - Mark the check box next to the item on the Response List page to acknowledge that the score is final.

 - Select the Mark Selected as Complete button to complete the score submission of the item.

 Once these steps have been completed, the item response will be removed from the queue.
 When no items remain, the completion prompts the IAHSS to generate the final score report for the given interim assessment.
 Further details on using the IAHSS are available in Part IV of the CAASPP Interim Assessment User Guide (PDF).

 On the CDE California Science Test (CAST) Web page, three new CAST resources are now available:

-- The “Assessment Fact Sheet: Pilot of the CAST” (PDF), which provides answers to those who, what, where, when, why, and how questions you might have; also available in an accessible version.
+- The “Assessment Fact Sheet: Pilot of the CAST” (PDF), which provides answers to those who, what, where, when, why, and how questions you might have.

 - “Quick Reference Guide: How to Start a Science Test Session” (PDF), a new one-page guide on starting a science pilot test session.

 On the CDE California Alternate Assessments (CAAs) Web page, two new CAA for Science resources are available:

 CAA for Science video[Note: the preceding Web address is no longer valid.] that provides information about the new embedded performance task.